 Campers Who are Not Members of The Church

 Campers of other faiths are welcome at Oakcrest.
 Standards of The Church of Jesus Christ of Latter-day Saints will be followed and taught at camp.
-If a young woman resides in a participating stake and is a nonmember, she may register with that stake and pay the $150.00 participating fee.
+If a young woman resides in a participating stake and is a nonmember, she may register with that stake and pay the $165.00 participating fee.
 Campers of other faiths who do not belong to an Oakcrest participating stake may register during our open enrollment period beginning April 1.
+The fee for open enrollment is $190.00.
 All campers must have the signatures of the bishops from the wards in which they reside on their Signature Forms.

 Campers from Another Stake